xcollantes/portfolio/README.md

 Specify a `NEXTAUTH_SECRET=` in the ENV file which is required for productions: https://next-auth.js.org/configuration/options#secret

+### State not created in error from OAuth

+Check to make sure the ENV vars are formatted correctly.

 ### Origin error when accessing the web application

 Must match what you entered with OAuth provider `NEXTAUTH_URL=`.

 ### Add URL for branch and production to OAuth for provider

+There are multiple places in the OAuth provider where you may need to specify the URLs for the OAuth to recognize the call from the application backend.